jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Thus, this current state of affairs over the coronavirus gives the middle class a unique opportunity to learn a big lesson.

+Harry Potter bought his own wands for the same reason Luke Skywalker constructed his own lightsabres.
+Every hero must control the levers of power.
+With this immortal lesson in mind, the middle-class must make our own tools.

-Only if we make our own tools and fight to upgrade our society, can we live safer, more predictable, and happy lives again.
-It's an excellent opportunity, one we should all jump at.
+It's the only way we'll live safer, more predictable, happy lives again.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/VerifiableSmartAsiantrumpetfish' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/verifiablesmartasiantrumpetfish">via Gfycat</a></p>

 _Many people fear new technologies.
 But that's all the more reason to make and control our own levers of power.
-We only chance to live in a dystopia, if we don't evolve our culture to distribute modern technology to Main Street.
+We'll only live in a dystopia if we don't evolve our culture to distribute modern technology to Main Street.
 Credit: Blade Runner._

 ## New Tech, New Age, New Philosophy

 Life on this Earth has never been easy.
 However, our lives improve a lot with better technology.
 Deaths from disease, famine, and war have all decreased as our technological power has gone up.
 We can even look at this pandemic and see how lucky we are.

 I'm serious.
-Think of this, before 1880, doctors didn't even wash their hands before surgeries because nobody even knew bacteria or viruses existed.
+Think of this, before 1880, doctors didn't even wash their hands before surgeries because nobody knew bacteria or viruses existed.
 Everyone thought disease was caused by "[bad air](https://en.wikipedia.org/wiki/Miasma_theory)" and would open windows in hospitals if too many people were getting sick.

-In 2020, we're all washing hands, isolating ourselves, and already working on a COVID-19 vaccine.
+And now, in 2020, we're all washing hands, isolating ourselves, and already working on a COVID-19 vaccine.

 We still have many problems today, but our technology in medicine, agriculture, education has given us lives our ancestors would envy.

 And now we have computers and the internet.
-They are game-changers.
+They're game-changers.
 Laptops, digital cameras, tablets, drones, bio-sensors are all millions of times better than just 30 years ago.
-Modern technology dramatically empowers us to keep fighting off pandemics, hunger, ignorance, and war.
+Modern technology greatly empowers us to keep fighting off pandemics, hunger, ignorance, and war.

 But, only if we evolve new tools to stay ahead of our problems.